How To Grow Cannabis (#2): How to Germinate Weed Seeds

 Step 3: Keep Moist

-Don’t let the paper towels totally dry out.
+Don’t let the paper towels totally dry out — again, the humidity and moisture will help germination.
 Check every 8-12 hours or so and add more seaweed water as needed.

 Step 4: Check for Taproots